danbev/learning-ai/notes/trustification/task.md

 of tokens used and it is possible to buy credits.
 I bought $10 worth of credits and I'm still using not used up half of them yet.

+The above is using RAG with a vector store to first retrieve the context to be sent to the LLM.
+There is also the option to use Knowledge Graphs Promting (KGP) which can more accurate in retrieving the correct contex.
+I'm going to read up a little about this and see if it could be useful in our case.

 ### Use a language model to generate suggestions fixing vulnerabilities
 The idea here would be that we gather information about the vulnerability